The Pregnancy Test

-And when I heard his first cry, I smiled and giggled, actually.
+When I heard his first cry, I smiled and giggled actually.
 I didn’t produce tears to match his; I just stared in awe and asked, ‘Is he okay?’

 ‘I want you to walk me in,’ my seven-year-old son told me just this morning, on the first day of school.